understanding-gender/understanding-gender.github.io/gender.md

 * their reproductive anatomy including their internal and external genitalia.

 The XX or XY chromosomes inherited during reproduction are a primary determinant of biological sex.
-These are largely binary,
+<span class="figEm chromosomes">These are largely binary,
-although are some variations in these and in how they manifest during development.
+although are some variations in these and in how they manifest during development</span>.

-Sex hormones,
+<span class="figEm hormones">Sex hormones,
-androgens (including testosterone) and estrogens, are produced by the body in varying quantities and have a major impact on determining sex, particularly during development.
+androgens (including testosterone) and estrogens, are produced by the body in varying quantities</span> and have a major impact on determining sex, particularly during development.

 The reproductive anatomy of a person develops based on their chromosomes and hormones.
-Its size and occurrence can vary significantly, with a range of 'ambiguous' genitalia between the accepted norms of *male* and *female*;
+<span class="figEm genitalia">Its size and occurrence can vary significantly,
+with a range of 'ambiguous' genitalia between the accepted norms of *male* and *female*</span>;
 the Quigley scale is a descriptive, visual system for grading this into seven classes.

 <figure>